chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 * Temperature, dew point, feels-like and humidity dials draw today's low-to-high as an arc inside the ticks.
 Feels like says how far it is from the air temperature.
-* The wind compass points its needle at the side the wind comes from, with a lighter, shorter needle for the strongest gust of the last ten minutes, and today's prevailing direction as a short arc.
+* The wind compass points the dials' red arm at the side the wind comes from, with a lighter, shorter needle for the strongest gust of the last ten minutes, and today's prevailing direction as a short arc.
 Under it:
   "from WNW · gusting 14 mph from W", today's peak and the prevailing direction in words.
-* The barometer draws the 3-hour trend as an arc, headed in the direction of travel, and says it in words (`trend.barometer.desc`).
+* The barometer draws the 3-hour trend as an arc, headed in the direction of travel, once the change is big enough to draw — about 1.3 hPa (0.04 inHg) — and says it in words (`trend.barometer.desc`) either way.
 * UV and air quality wear their EPA category colors on the rim, and say the category: "High" at a UV index of 6, "Good" at an AQI of 38.
 EPA names the UV index rounded, so the page does too.
 The air quality dial